alaprais/alaprais/README.md

 Appreciate the solid dependability of Statistics. <br>
-Drawn to the arcane power of DL/AI. <br>
+Drawn to the arcane art of DL/AI. <br>
-Curious about causality. <br>

 🥇 Top fan of 📚 libgen 📚